-October 2021: Separated the manual for the 3006 and 3019 into two manuals.
-New manual format.
-Firmware updated to version n41, which re-enables many features not available in n34.
-Re-wrote Intro with more details.
+October 2021: New manual format.
+Firmware updated to version n41 which re-enables many features not available in n34.
+Re-wrote Chapter 1: Introduction to include more detail.
 Modified Chapter 2: COUNT Mode Operation to explain predefined count times and proper operation.
-In Chapter 3: Specifications added reference to Energy Response graphs in the appendix in place of Energy Range; added "two adjustable" and more details to Alarms; removed Sigma; added Overrange; and added LOG to User Controls.
-Modified Chapter 4: Setup Mode to add primary and secondary rate and second count alarms.
-Added Bypass All as the fourth option for protect mode on page 30.
-In Chapter 5: Datalogging on page 47, replaced Specifications with Section 5.4 Data Log Operation and Section 5.5 Format.
-In Chapter 6: Software, deleted the Extended Features section.
-In Chapter 7: Advanced Features on page 53, added Section 7.7 Battery Life, 7.9 Button Mapping, and 7.10 CPS Offset.
-In Chapter 11: Options, changed part number to Lumic Calibration Kit from 4498-1018 to 4519-563 and deleted Model 3000 Series Datalogging Option because it is now a part of the instrument and not optional.
-Added Chapter 12: Standard Parts List.
+In Chapter 3: Specifications, added "two adjustable" to Alarms, added Overrange, added LOG to User Controls, and changed Weight from 2 pounds to 1.6 pounds excluding detectors and clips.
+Modified Chapter 4: Setup Parameters to add primary and secondary rate and second count alarms, also added Bypass All as the fourth option for protect mode on page 30.
+In Chapter 5: Datalogging on page 49, replaced Specifications with

+Section 5.4 Data Log Operation and Section 5.5 Format.
+In Chapter 7: Advanced Features, added Section 7.5 Instrument Calibration, 7.7 Battery Life, 7.9 Button Mapping, and 7.10 CPS Offset.
+In Chapter 11: Options, changed Lumic Calibration Kit part number from 4498-1018 to 4519-563, and added RS-232 Serial port and TTL Serial Port.
+In Chapter 12: Standard Parts List changed unimorph and harness part # from 8498-542 to 8498-542-01.
+In Appendix A: AuxComm Settings - Mode, replaced two Requirements that included circuit boards with a serial or RS-232 serial option, re-named Hot Keys to Pin Generation and Enable, added Steps 3 and 4 to Section A.3.2, updated Figure A.5, updated Table A.1 replacing Model 375 specific modes with Raw Count, CPM, and Display.

 December 2021: Firmware updated to version n42 to address new board designs.
 Added explanation of feature to identify the board installed in the instrument.
-Clarified the audio alert, which occurs when the data log buffer is full.
+Clarified the audio alert which occurs when the data log buffer is full.
 Noted that data log enable may become disabled when the instrument is logging in Mode 3 and attempting to communicate with Lumic software.

 February 2022: Changed main board part number to newest version in Standard Parts List.
-Updated Lumic Calibration Kit part number in Options.
+Updated Lumic part number in Options.